kunalmaity/node-ottoman/README.md

 # Ottoman.js (Node.js ODM for Couchbase)

 Ottoman is a ODM built for Couchbase and Node.js.
-Here in this repo only $in enhancement is there.
+Here in this repo only $in, $lt, $gt enhancement is there.
 All other are exactly same as below original souce

 Source - http://github.com/couchbaselabs/node-ottoman